New Cross: Buildings

-The Kingdom Hall of Jehovah's Witnesses was the South East London Synagogue.
+The Kingdom Hall of Jehovah's Witnesses was once the South East London Synagogue.
 It was established in 1888 by Ashkenazi Jews who had emigrated to Britain from Eastern Europe.
 It was refused membership of the United Synagogue, but was admitted to the Federation of Synagogues.
 Immanuel Jakobovits was the rabbi just after the Second World War.
 The synagogue's first premises was a house at 452 New Cross Road.
 The first purpose-built synagogue was consecrated in March 1905 and was destroyed by a German air raid on 27 December 1940.
 After this the congregation moved temporarily to 117 Lewisham Way, returning to its original site at New Cross Road in 1946 – first to a temporary hut and then to a new purpose-built synagogue in 1956.
 During the period from 1945 to 1947 Immanuel Jakobovits, who later became the Chief Rabbi of the United Hebrew Congregations of the Commonwealth, and was created a life peer in 1988, as Baron Jakobovits, was the rabbi.
 However, the congregation went into decline and the synagogue closed in 1985, by which time it only had 56 male members compared with 294 in 1939.

 The Venue nightclub in New Cross Road has a long history as a place of entertainment.
 It opened as the New Cross Super Kinema in 1925, with a cinema on the ground floor and the New Cross Palais de Danse above, as well as a cafe.
 The name was shortened to New Cross Kinema from 1927, the plain Kinema in 1948, and finally Gaumont in 1950.
 It closed in August 1960, and remained derelict for some time.
 Part of the building was demolished before the old dancehall became The Harp Club and then The Venue in the late 1980s.
-The Venue nightclub has since renamed itself 'One For The Road' and following the Covid-19 outbreak functions less as a nightclub and more as a bar.
+The Venue nightclub briefly renamed itself 'One For The Road' and following the outbreak of the COVID-19 pandemic, and for a little while functioned less as a nightclub and more as a bar, before ultimately closing.